 In 1987 I made my professional acting debut at Lincoln Center, in the City Opera’s production of “South Pacific.”

-I even wore my Polynesian shirt for the occasion!
+I even wear my Polynesian shirt for the occasion!

 Just like Lincoln Center in NYC, The Music Center in L.A. is a collection of grand theaters surrounding a fountain.

-Our Uncle Robert and Aunt Heidi were very generous and treated us to the show, as well as to brunch beforehand.
-We met at Pinot Grill, which was basically our only option for a Sunday matinee.
+Our Uncle Robert and Aunt Heidi are very generous and treating us to the show, as well as to brunch beforehand.
+We meet at Pinot Grill, which is basically our only option for a Sunday matinee.

 It’s in the middle of The Center.
-This entire seating area got packed, all at once, with theater goers about 5 minutes after I snapped the photo.
+This entire seating area gets packed, all at once, with theater goers about 5 minutes after I snap the photo.

 FYI – because it’s outdoors, they don’t have tap water available.
-You MUST order bottled.
+You MUST order water in a bottle.

-Heidi got a special “South Pacific” cocktail, the color of the ocean!
+Heidi gets a special “South Pacific” cocktail, the color of the ocean!

-I ordered a Portobello sandwich, subbing the potato wedges for some sauteed kale I saw on the menu.
+I order a Portobello sandwich, subbing the potato wedges for some sauteed kale I see on the menu.

-Aside from the mushroom, it also had grilled zucchini, eggplant, sweet peppers, and basil thyme aioli – served on a brioche bun:
+Aside from the mushroom, it also has grilled zucchini, eggplant, sweet peppers, and basil thyme aioli on a brioche bun.

-Abe ordered an egg/cheese sandwich that came with meat…
+Abe orders an egg/cheese sandwich that comes with meat…

-… so I piled some of the ham onto my veggies for protein, and added a smear of Grey Poupon
+… so I pile some of the ham onto my veggies for protein, and add a smear of Grey Poupon mustard.

-Although the food was pretty good, there were some problems with the restaurant – it took a while, some of the food came out cold, they weren’t able to cook a poached egg longer than runny for some reason, and Abe’s dish came with meat on it (when he ordered it on the side, specifically).
+Although the food is pretty good, there are some problems with Pinot Grill.
+It takes a while, some of the food comes out cold, they aren’t able to cook a poached egg longer than runny for some reason, and Abe’s dish comes with meat on it (when he orders it on the side, specifically).

-Heidi timed it out perfectly – we got there about 11:30 am and were finished just in time for when the show started at 1pm.
+Heidi times it out perfectly – we get there about 11:30 am and are finished just in time for when the show starts at 1pm.

-Seeing “South Pacific” as an audience member was surprisingly emotional for me – I got so nostalgic as I heard all those familiar songs and lines that I remembered hearing over the speakers backstage as a kid.
-And as an adult, I could finally understand the themes of racism, war, and of course all the sexual innuendos that went over my head at the age of 10.
+Seeing “South Pacific” as an audience member is surprisingly emotional for me.
+I get so nostalgic as I hear all those familiar songs and lines that I remember hearing over the speakers backstage as a kid.
+And as an adult, I can finally understand the themes of racism, war.
+And of course, all the sexual innuendos that go over my head at the age of 10.

-The cast was terrific – I thought Carmen Cusack did an especially wonderful job as “Nellie.”
+The cast is terrific – I think Carmen Cusack does an especially wonderful job as “Nellie.”